knickels/Player-Stage-Manual/WORLDFILES.md

 > `> playerv --blobfinder:0`

+> This will open two windows, one containing the simulation and another
+> containing a "remote control".
+See [the playerv documentation](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__util__playerv.html)
+> for details.

-The last sensor that needs adding to Bigbob is the laser, which will be used to detect whenever a piece of rubbish has been collected, the laser's location on the robot is shown in Figure [fig_BuildingAWorld_BuildingRobot_RobotSensors_Laser].
+The last sensor that needs adding to Bigbob is the laser, which will be used to detect whenever a piece of rubbish has been collected, the laser's location on the robot is shown in Figure 11.
 Following the same principles as for our previous sensor models we can create a description of this laser:
 ```